 Now, when you tell people all of the things you've tried their usual response is something like, "Oh, well have you tried IVF?
 My friend Wanda did it and it worked!"
 Or, "What about adoption?"

-Honestly, I could punch someone in the head every single time I hear this unless it's someone who is also struggling and actually understands what it's like living with infertility.
+Honestly, I could slap someone silly every single time I hear this unless it's someone who is also struggling and actually understands what it's like living with Infertility.

 I know, it's uncomfortable for a lot of people and they just don't know what to say but here is the thing.
 You don't have to say anything, you just have to listen.
 Ask that person if they need your support and ask them how you can offer that to them rather than give your opinion or advice.
 That's just my take on it.
 There is nothing more frustrating than trying to make your own baby with your partner for any length of time and then have someone come along and say what about adoption...

 So, let's fast forward to April 19th, 2020 during this pandemic that we're all living in.

 Our fertility journey remains the same.
 In fact, that's not true at all.
 I am definitely not the same woman I was 7 years ago and I can actually see the silver lining in all of this mess.
 It has made me become such a stronger woman and it has strengthened our relationship like no other.
 I am better because of it.

 I truly do believe that everything happens for a reason, even in the hard times.
 I believe we are all living in this pandemic right now because there is a lot of love and light shining through the darnkess of it all.
 I believe the same to be true about our story of bringing a baby into this world.
 I know there will be light at the end of this dark tunnel and I truly do believe in my heart that I will hold our son or daughter one day for the first time and look into their eyes and say thank you for being here.
 I really do believe that.

 If you are out there reading this and also struggling, I hope that you still believe.
 I know it's not easy and I know no one can do or make you believe anything other than what you believe in your own heart but I am rooting for you.